chungnho/love-at-first-byte/recipes/baking/cake/carrot_cake.md

 1. Zest the orange skin and set aside.
 2. Cut open the orange and hand squeeze it for some orange juice.
-3. In a large mixing bowl using a hand-held mixer, combine the cream cheese and roughly 2 tabelspoons of the orange juice.
+3. In a large mixing bowl using a hand-held mixer, combine the cream cheese and roughly 2 tablespoons of the orange juice.
 4. Beat the mixture until smooth.
 5. Add the butter and mix for about 30 seconds to 1 minute until well combined and smooth.
 6. Add in the powdered sugar and vanilla extract and continue mixing until fully combined.